MaximeKjaer/dailyprogrammer-challenges/Challenge-171/Hard/README.md

 The dictionary in the solution may provide a better idea of how I assign bit values to each letter.

-This method enabled me to get the following output:
+This method enabled me to get the following output, for an average of 36,6%:

     Read message of 31 Bytes